Terry Farrell (actress): Early life and career

-After 18 months of modeling, she studied acting while still modeling on the side.
-Her first major roles were in the short-lived 1984 television series Paper Dolls, playing a model, and in the feature film Back to School (in her film debut) with Rodney Dangerfield, playing love interest to Keith Gordon’s character.
+Farrell started her career in modeling, and studied acting while still modeling on the side.
+Her first major roles were in the short-lived 1984 television series Paper Dolls, playing a model, and in the feature film Back to School (her film debut), playing the love interest of Keith Gordon’s character.
 In 1986, Farrell appeared in an episode of The Twilight Zone.

-In 1989, she began studying acting with Stella Adler and appeared in a number of guest-starring roles in series, including Quantum Leap and The Cosby Show.
+In 1989, she began studying acting with Stella Adler and appeared in a number of guest-starring roles in television series, including Quantum Leap and The Cosby Show.
 In 1992, she played Cat in a second pilot for a U.S. version of Red Dwarf, which was not picked up.

-Soon after the Red Dwarf USA project folded, she was offered a lead role in Star Trek: Deep Space Nine.
-Farrell starred as Jadzia Dax, the space station's Starfleet science officer, a character from an alien species known as the Trill, who is host to a 300-year-old symbiont, and can draw upon the memories and knowledge of the symbiont's seven previous hosts.
-The series debuted in January 1993.
-When she left the show at the end of the sixth season, Paramount killed off Farrell's "host" character (though continuing the "symbiont" character in a new Dax host, played by Nicole DeBoer).
+Soon after failure of the Red Dwarf USA project, she was cast in a lead role in Star Trek: Deep Space Nine.
+Farrell portrayed Jadzia Dax, the space station's Starfleet science officer, a character from an alien species known as the Trill, who is the host to a 300-year-old symbiont, and can draw upon the memories and knowledge of the symbiont's seven previous hosts.
+The series debuted in January 1993, Farrell left the show at the end of the sixth season.